SteMak/solidity_ensure/README.md

 This project aims to develop an `ensure` function that allows the usage of Custom Errors within a declarative `require` pattern.

 ## Fake Custom Errors
-Custom errors are ABI encoded as follows:
+Custom Errors are ABI encoded as follows:
 - 4 bytes Custom Error selector
 - 32 bytes for each Custom Error parameter